openhwgroup/programs/program/Project Descriptions and Plans/SDK/sdk-project-concept.md

   - hardware on which to develop and validate the tutorials; and
   - 6 engineer months specialist in multi-platform installed development, for which **Ashling can contribute leadership**, but will require third party provision of the specialist resource.

+In addition the whole project will need a full time overall project manager, estimated at 12 engineer months for the first version of the SDK.
+Again, **Ashling can contribute leadership**, but will require third party provision of the specialist resource.

 ## Marketing resource

-This belongs with the parent project, the Platform Development Kit.
+This belongs with the linked project, the Platform Development Kit.

 ### OpenHW marketing resource - requirement and availability